Aliases for PRKAG2 Gene

 GeneCards Summary for PRKAG2 Gene

-PRKAG2 (Protein Kinase, AMP-Activated, Gamma 2 Non-Catalytic Subunit) is a Protein Coding gene.
-Diseases associated with PRKAG2 include glycogen storage disease of heart, lethal congenital and cardiomyopathy, familial hypertrophic 6.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include protein kinase binding and cAMP-dependent protein kinase regulator activity.
-An important paralog of this gene is PRKAG3.
+PRKAG2 (Protein Kinase AMP-Activated Non-Catalytic Subunit Gamma 2) is a Protein Coding gene.
+Diseases associated with PRKAG2 include Glycogen Storage Disease Of Heart, Lethal Congenital and Wolff-Parkinson-White Syndrome.
+Among its related pathways are Apelin signaling pathway and Macroautophagy.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and protein kinase activator activity.
+An important paralog of this gene is PRKAG1.

 AMP/ATP-binding subunit of AMP-activated protein kinase (AMPK), an energy sensor protein kinase that plays a key role in regulating cellular energy metabolism.
 In response to reduction of intracellular ATP levels, AMPK activates energy-producing pathways and inhibits energy-consuming processes: inhibits protein, carbohydrate and lipid biosynthesis, as well as cell growth and proliferation.
 AMPK acts via direct phosphorylation of metabolic enzymes, and by longer-term effects via phosphorylation of transcription regulators.
 Also acts as a regulator of cellular polarity by remodeling the actin cytoskeleton; probably by indirectly activating myosin.
 Gamma non-catalytic subunit mediates binding to AMP, ADP and ATP, leading to activate or inhibit AMPK: AMP-binding results in allosteric activation of alpha catalytic subunit (PRKAA1 or PRKAA2) both by inducing phosphorylation and preventing dephosphorylation of catalytic subunits.
 ADP also stimulates phosphorylation, without stimulating already phosphorylated catalytic subunit.
 ATP promotes dephosphorylation of catalytic subunit, rendering the AMPK enzyme inactive.